hmuhammadazeem/my-course-work/grid-navigation-ai/README.md

 # grid-navigation-ai
-# Currently, refactoring the code to make it readable and reusable.
+# Implemented different informed/uninformed searching to algorithms to search for a goal in a grid